- Easy to Play

-The images show a Google Maps Terrain layer as a background to the synthetic, hill shaded terrain created by Radian from an SDTS DEM.
+The images show a Google Maps Terrain layer as a background to the synthetic, hill shaded terrain created by Manifold from an SDTS DEM.

 OpenStreet Maps OpenCycleMap Transport

-OpenStreet Maps OpenCycleMap with public transportation added, automatically produced as a layer by Radian with no user formatting required.
+OpenStreet Maps OpenCycleMap with public transportation added, automatically produced as a layer by Manifold with no user formatting required.

 ESRI File Geodatabase

 ESRI File Geodatabases using ESRI GDB files for storage.
-See the User Video on using ESRI file geodatabases.
 The images show ESRI's "Naperville" tutorial example GDB data set with tax parcels layer and pipes layer (in green), overlaid on a Bing streetmap web server layer for context.
-The larger image is zoomed in to show detail on parcels, which have been colored on the fly by Radian to better distinguish different classes of tax parcels.
+The larger image is zoomed in to show detail on parcels, which have been colored on the fly by Manifold to better distinguish different classes of tax parcels.
 The larger image spreads across multiple monitors.
 All data resides within the ESRI geodatabase.